S1GSKim/is434-g1-t5/README.md

 washingtonpost.ipynb
 WSJ.ipynb

 2. We will make use of scraped data from 12 csv files , and also we need 3 other csv files (Fake.csv, True.csv , manual_testing.csv) which were datasets used to train the open-source fake news detection model.
-Run the twitter_snscrape_project_misinformation , it will generate the visualization output at the bottom of notebook.
+Run the twitter_snscrape_project_misinformation , it will generate the visualization output at the bottom of notebook. <br />
-## Required files :
+Required files : <br />
-&nbsp;
--Twitter_snscrape_project_misinformation.ipynb
+-Twitter_snscrape_project_misinformation.ipynb <br />
-&nbsp;
--Fake.csv
+-Fake.csv <br />
--True.csv
+-True.csv <br />
--manual_testing.csv
+-manual_testing.csv <br />